A mom and daughter recently learned the importance of regular colorectal cancer screenings.

 Additional risk factors for colon cancer include smoking, obesity, inactive lifestyle, heavy alcohol use and Crohn’s disease.

-“This is the definition of preventive medicine, which is the best medicine we have,” Dr. Baloun says.
+“This is the definition of preventive medicine, which is the best medicine we have,” Dr. Baloun said.
 “There just aren’t any excuses for not taking some time to protect your health, well-being and possibly your life.”

-- The genetics of colon cancer
+- Lynch syndrome: The genetics of colon cancer